ncschroeder/Number-Theory-Playground/README.md

 #### Info

 I consider a number sequence to be "Fibonacci-like" if it starts with 2 numbers and has every following number be the sum of the 2 previous numbers.
 The Fibonacci sequence does this and has 1 and 1 as its first 2 numbers.
 Fibonacci was a mathematician from the 1100s to 1200s from modern-day Italy.
 Another Fibonacci-like sequence is the Lucas sequence, which has 2 and 1 as its first 2 numbers.
 This sequence was named after 1800s French mathematician Francois Edouard Anatole Lucas.
-Lucas is pronounced like *Lucaw*.

 The *Golden Ratio* is an irrational number symbolized by the Greek letter $\Phi$ (Phi). $\Phi = \frac{1 + \sqrt{5}}{2} \approx 1.618$.
 As we advance further and further into a Fibonacci-like sequence, the ratio between a number and the number before it gets closer and closer to $\Phi$.
 For example, the first 8 numbers of the Fibonacci sequence are 1, 1, 2, 3, 5, 8, 13, and 21. $\frac{2}{1} = 2$. $\frac{8}{5} = 1.6$. $\frac{21}{13} \approx 1.615$.

 #### Calculations

-Find the first 20 numbers of the Fibonacci-like sequence that starts with 2 input numbers, as well as the ratio between the last number and the second to last number.
+Find the first 20 numbers of the Fibonacci-like sequence that starts with 2 input numbers, as well as the ratios between the 5<sup>th</sup> and 4<sup>th</sup>, 10<sup>th</sup> and 9<sup>th</sup>, 15<sup>th</sup> and 14<sup>th</sup> and 20<sup>th</sup> and 19<sup>th</sup> numbers.

-#### Input Range: 1 - 1,000
+#### Input Range: 1 - 9,000,000,000,000,000,000 (9 quintillion)

 </details>